Classroom routines and procedures serve as the unseen gears that create a harmonious learning environment.

 As a teacher, you have a million things to think about when it comes to managing a classroom.

-However, if you implement these essential classroom routines and procedures early in the school year, you’ll set yourself up for success.
+However, if you implement these essential classroom procedures and routines early in the school year, you’ll set yourself up for success.

 Properly set into place, these guidelines offer all students the best possible learning environment.